Nanditha-Prabhu/ChromeExtension/README.md

 4. You will be able to view the title and corresponding URLs in table format.

-5. To delete the stored data, click on 'DELETE ALL' button.
+5. To delete the stored data, DOUBLE CLICK on 'DELETE ALL' button.

 ---